smaakage85/trimmer/cran-comments.md

 This is a resubmission.

-I have removed '' around "list" in DESCRIPTION description.
+I do not set "options(warn = x)" anymore.
+I handle warnings with tryCatch in stead.

 ## R CMD check results
 0 errors | 0 warnings | 0 notes